Marko Stunt

-Noah Nelms (born July 30, 1996), better known under the ring name Marko Stunt, is an American retired professional wrestler.
-He is best known for his time in All Elite Wrestling (AEW), Game Changer Wrestling, Black Label Pro, DEFY Wrestling and Pro Wrestling Guerrilla.
+Noah Nelms (born July 30, 1996), better known under the ring name Marko Stunt, is an American former professional wrestler.
+He is best known for his time in All Elite Wrestling (AEW) and Game Changer Wrestling (GCW).

 Early life

 Nelms was born on July 30, 1996, to Lori Nelms and former pastor and missionary Dwyndl Nelms.
 Growing up Nelms found interest in professional wrestling through his father.
 Due to his father's role as a pastor, Nelms and his family lived in several different states in the lower mid-south as well as Costa Rica and Nicaragua.
 Nelms graduated from Lewisburg High School in Olive Branch, Mississippi.
 During his later teen years, Nelms won his school's talent show and also found small success doing guitar covers on YouTube uploaded by his parents.